-The Associate Vice Chancellor for International Education and Development or Dean of Students activates the App State International Crisis Response Team.
-The App State International Crisis

-If applicable, the program leader or host institution representative will work with the S Affairs and International Affairs offices at the host university to coordinate appropriate a and follow-up.
-The program leader or host institution representative and the staff in the Office of Interna Education and Development will provide appropriate information and reassurances to othe State study abroad program participants.
-Once the participant has been located, the program leader or host institution representative so inform appropriate persons on-site and the staff in the Office of International Education Development of this fact.
-The staff in the Office of International Education and Development notify other appropriate persons in the United States.
-Notify all appropriate persons on-sonecessary, activate other protocol, such as Serious Injury or Illness on page 21, Crimes again Participant on page 26, or Death of a Program Participant on page 35. n and nt will site.
-If In case the program leader or host institution representative is contacted by a represent of the media, do not give the name of the participant or speak on behalf of App State w following these steps: Contact the staff person in the Office of International Education and Development responding.
-The Office of International Education and Development staff, working University Communications, will develop responses to media inquiries.
-The Communications Liaison will apprise you of media responses as needed. g with Also, please see the section of the App State-ICMP entitled Communication: Information to the Media and Public on page 9. nation D. Political and Natural Disaster Emergencies Typical political unrest may include overthrow of the host country government by the military, vio again U.S. citizens, terrorist acts, severe rioting, or civil unrest.
-Natural disaster emergencies may be c by events such as earthquakes, typhoons, floods, or tsunamis.
-In the event of political and natural di emergencies, the program leader or host institution representative should follow the checklist belo appropriate in the circumstances: reated saster Contact all participants to make sure that they are accounted for and are safe.
-If a participal been injured, have his/her physical injuries attended to (see Serious Injury or Illness on page Caution participants about speculative communication and advise them to wait until information is available before contacting home. ge 21).
+Contact the participant's professors and classmates to determine when the participant was last seen.
+Gather information on any unusual behavior that may have been exhibited.
+If the participant has not been located within the required amount of time (according to the host country laws), the program leader or host institution representative should file a report with the local police in the host country.
+The Assistant Vice Provost for International Programs or Dean of Students activates the App State International Crisis Response Team.
+The App State International Crisis Response Team coordinates appropriate actions and plans appropriate follow-up actions.
+If applicable, the program leader or host institution representative will work with the Student Affairs and International Affairs offices at the host university to coordinate appropriate actions and follow-up.
+The program leader or host institution representative and the staff in OIP will provide appropriate information and reassurances to other App State study abroad program participants.
+Once the participant has been located, the program leader or host institution representative should inform appropriate persons on-site and the staff in OIP of this fact.
+The staff in OIP will notify other appropriate persons in the United States.
+Notify all appropriate persons on-site.
+If necessary, activate other protocol, such as Serious Injury or Illness, Crimes against a Participant, or Death of a Program Participant.
+In case the program leader or host institution representative is contacted by a representative of the media, do not give the name of the participant or speak on behalf of App State without following these steps: Contact the staff person in OIP before responding.
+OIP staff, working with University Communications, will develop responses to media inquiries.
+The OIP Communications Liaison will apprise you of media responses as needed.
+Also, please see the section of the App State-ICMP entitled Communication: Information to the Media and Public.
+D. Political and Natural Disaster Emergencies again U by even emerger political unrest may include overthrow of the host country government by the military, violence .S. citizens, terrorist acts, severe rioting, or civil unrest.
+Natural disaster emergencies may be created its such as earthquakes, typhoons, floods, or tsunamis.
+In the event of political and natural disaster noise, the program leader or host institution representative should follow the checklist below, as riate in the circumstances: Contact all participants to make sure that they are accounted for and are safe.
+If a participant has been injured, have his/her physical injuries attended to (see Serious Injury or Illness).
+Caution participants about speculative communication and advise them to wait until clear information is available before contacting home.
 Contact Crisis24.
-Gather information or advice regarding: the target of unrest and possible of to U.S. citizens; minimizing danger to participants; the probable impact of the event on available of food, water, and medical supplies; the intensity of the emergency or political unrespresence of emergency or military personnel; the feasibility of continuing the program; and other information that may aid in the follow-up actions or decisions.
+Gather information or advice regarding: the target of unrest and possible danger to U.S. citizens; minimizing danger to participants; the probable impact of the event on availability of food, water, and medical supplies; the intensity of the emergency or political unrest; the presence of emergency or military personnel; the feasibility of continuing the program; and any other information that may aid in the follow-up actions or decisions.
 Gather as much information as possible.
 Begin a written log.
-Continue to update this log as the emergency progresses. ability st; the id any Contact the appropriate staff immediately in the Office of International Education n and
+Continue to update this log as the emergency progresses.

-Development and brief him or her of the situation (see Emergency Contact Numbers on page 17).
+Contact the appropriate staff immediately in OIP and brief him or her of the situation (see Emergency Contact Numbers).
 He/she will do the following, as appropriate in the circumstances: